minio/docs/source/reference/minio-mc/mc-mirror.rst

       mc mirror [FLAGS] ~/data/ myminio/mybucket

-   If specifying a directory, :mc-cmd:`mc mirror` synchronizes all files in the directory.
+   If specifying a directory, :mc:`mc mirror` synchronizes all files in the directory.

 .. mc-cmd:: TARGET